scriptggkk/hitbox/README.md

         ToggleIndicator:TweenPosition(UDim2.new(0, 28, 0.5, -10), Enum.EasingDirection.Out, Enum.EasingStyle.Quad, 0.2, true)
         ToggleButton.BackgroundColor3 = Color3.fromRGB(65, 175, 255)

+        -- Apply hitbox to all targets
+        for player, _ in pairs(targetPlayers) do
-        -- Create hitbox if we have a target if targetPlayer and targetPlayer.Character then
+            if player and player.Character then
-            createHitbox()
+                createHitbox(player)
             end
+        end
     else
         ToggleIndicator:TweenPosition(UDim2.new(0, 2, 0.5, -10), Enum.EasingDirection.Out, Enum.EasingStyle.Quad, 0.2, true)
         ToggleButton.BackgroundColor3 = Color3.fromRGB(60, 60, 65)

-        -- Restore original character settings
+        -- Restore original character settings for all targets for player, _ in pairs(targetPlayers) do
-        restoreOriginalCharacter()
+            restoreOriginalCharacter(player)
+        end
     end
 end